 TheBuffalo Tools ECSS Electric Chainsaw Sharpener is our top choice for the best budget electric sharpener.
 It won’t hold up to a $150 sharpener, so don’t let your hopes be unrealistically high, but it can still get the job done at a great price point.

 If you’re the kind of person who only occasionally needs to sharpen a chain and is still tired of paying for subpar sharpening jobs or spending time filing a chain, then this tool is for you.
 Able to be mounted on a bench, vise, or wall, this sharpener can adjust to fit most chain sizes.
 It’ll save you time over manually filing, and with only occasional use, this sharpener can be counted on to last for a long time.

 Our biggest gripes with the saw are its mostly plastic construction and the weak instruction manual.
 When it comes to budget power tools, you have to expect that a less durable construction and we’ve found it still is durable enough for its intended job as a home sharpener.

 If you sharpen chains often, then you likely won’t find this unit up to the task.
-While this is a great budget model the extra investment in a high quality electric sharpener like those made by Oregon go a long way when it comes to quality.
+While this is a great budget model the extra investment in a high-quality electric sharpener like those made by Oregon goes a long way when it comes to quality.

 - A low budget option that offers great value for the price